mrsbarker/game-of-mash/README.md

 To play my version, visit https://mrsbarker.pythonanywhere.com/

-To play your own, go ahead and fork the files before making the necessary adjustments to establish a personal database.
+To play your own, go ahead and fork the files before making the necessary adjustments to establish a database of options.